-The South Florida Water Management District (SFWMD or District) is required to provide detailed financial information on Everglades restoration.
-The 1997 Everglades Oversight Act requires the reporting of financial information for Everglades restoration.
-The Everglades Forever Act (EFA) (Section 373.4592, Florida Statutes) requires the District to account for all monies used to fund the 1994 Everglades Construction Project (ECP) and the 2003 Long-Term Plan for Achieving Water Quality Goals for Everglades Protection Area Tributary Basins (Long-Term Plan) (Burns and McDonnell, 2003), and to provide a comparison annually of actual versus projected revenues and a projection of costs and revenues over the successive five-year period.
-These financial reports are central to this chapter of the 2010 South Florida Environmental Report - Volume I.
+This chapter presents the South Florida Water Management District's (SFWMD or District) required detailed financial reporting on Everglades restoration as specified by the 1997 Everglades Oversight Act.
+The Everglades Forever Act (EFA) (Section 373.4592, Florida Statutes) mandates an accounting of all monies used to fund the 1994 Everglades Construction Project (ECP) and the 2003 Long-Term Plan for Achieving Water Quality Goals for Everglades Protection Area Tributary Basins (Long-Term Plan) (Burns and McDonnell, 2003).
+This reporting also includes an annual comparison of actual versus projected revenues and a projection of costs and revenues over the successive five-year period.

 Dedicated funding is essential to Everglades and Florida Bay protection and restoration programs.
-The 1994 Everglades Construction Project (ECP), a major element of the Everglades Restoration Program and the 1994 EFA, is one of the nation's largest environmental restoration projects, and had an original projected cost of \$836.2 million over 20 years.
-The 2003 state legislative session amended the 1994 EFA to include the Long-Term Plan as the strategy for achieving the long-term water quality goals for the Everglades Protection Area.
-The amended EFA also expanded the use of the 1/10 mill ad valorem tax to include the initial phase of the Long-Term Plan, including Everglades Stormwater Treatment Area enhancements, research, optimization, source control, and operation and maintenance of the Everglades Construction Project [for Fiscal Year 2010 (FY2010) (October 1, 2009-September 30, 2009), the EFA millage rate is 0.0894].
-It is currently projected that the Long-Term Plan's initial 13-year phase will cost approximately \$1.2 billion.
-The 2003 Long-Term Plan continues and expands the goals and objectives of the 1994 ECP and is a critical component of the overall effort to restore and protect the Everglades.
+The ECP, a major element of the Everglades Restoration Program and the 1994 EFA, is one of the nation's largest environmental restoration projects, and had an original projected cost of \$836.2 million over 20 years.
+The 2003 Florida state legislative session amended the 1994 EFA to include the Long-Term Plan as the strategy for achieving the long-term water quality goals for the Everglades Protection Area.
+The amended EFA also expanded the use of the 1/10 mill ad valorem tax to include the initial phase of the Long-Term Plan, including Everglades Stormwater Treatment Area enhancements, research, and optimization, and operation and maintenance of the ECP.
+[Note: for Fiscal Year 2011 (FY2011) (October 1, 2010-September 30, 2011), the EFA millage rate is 0.0894.]
+Current projections are that the Long-Term Plan's initial 13-year phase will cost approximately \$1.2 billion.
+The 2003 Long-Term Plan continues and expands the goals and objectives of the ECP and is a critical component of the overall effort to restore and protect the Everglades.

 The Florida Bay Restoration Program has a projected cost of \$367.0 million.
 In 1996, the District and the Florida Department of Transportation (FDOT) received federal authorization to redirect the use of Alligator Alley tolls for both restoration programs.
-A total of \$41.1 million - split equally between both restoration programs - has been received from the FDOT since 1997.
+A total of \$43.1 million - split equally between the programs - has been received from the FDOT since 1997.

 The District, other agencies, and the agricultural community share the cost of implementing the ECP and the Long-Term Plan.
-Funding sources designated by the EFA for the ECP and the Long-Term Plan also include agricultural privilege taxes, state land funds, federal funds, excess revenue from Alligator Alley tolls, other environmental mitigation funds, Certificates of
+Funding sources designated by the EFA for the ECP and the Long-Term Plan also include agricultural privilege taxes, state land funds, federal funds, excess revenue from Alligator Alley tolls, other environmental mitigation funds, Certificates of Participation (COPs) proceeds, and any additional funds that become available.
+Since 1994, net revenues received total \$1.2 billion.
+In FY2010, net revenues were \$161.4 million (unaudited), of which \$70.5 million came from ad valorem and agricultural privilege tax collections, \$87.6 million from COPs proceeds, and the remaining \$3.3 million from the other sources listed above.